allindark/NgSwitchery/README.md

 2. Include `switchery/dist/switchery[.min].js` from your vendors/components folder in your scripts.
 3. Include `ng-switchery.js` in your scripts
 4. Declare a dependency on the NgSwitchery module
-5. Add the `ui-switch` attribute to a checkbox, add optional 'ui-switch-options' attribute to config switchery.
+5. Add the `ui-switch` attribute to a checkbox, add optional `ui-switch-options` attribute to config switchery.

 ##Example##